Learning in repeated auctions: A revenue equivalence theorem

 \begin{theorem2} Consider the family of auctions that are both

 i) \textsl{standard} (i.e., the winner is the bidder with the highest bid)

 ii) \textsl{0-rational} (i.e., winning the auction with a bid of 0 induces a payment of 0).

-Then in the symmetric case, the seller's revenue and bidders' utilities at a symmetric increasing Nash equilibrium are independent of the specific payment and allocation rules. \end{theorem2} \begin{proof} Given a specific standard auction, let $\beta$ be an strategy at an increasing symmetric Nash equilibrium.
-Let us denote by $P(x_i)$ the corresponding expected payment of player $i$ when his value is $x_i$ and the other bidders are using $\beta$.
-As before, we denote by $G_i$ the distribution of $X^{(1)}_{-i}$, the highest value among all the bidders except bidder $i$.
-We can still assume that a deviation of bidder $i$ consists in bidding $\beta(z)$ instead of $\beta(x_i)$ (because the auction is standard and $\beta$ is increasing).
-In particular, the expected utility for bidder $i$ of this deviation writes as
+When all bidders have the same value distribution, i.e., in the symmetric case, the seller's expected revenue and bidders' expected utilities at a symmetric increasing Nash equilibrium are independent of the specific payment rule. \end{theorem2} \begin{remark2} The revenue equivalence Theorem \ref{Th:RevEquivalence} applies in particular to first and second price auctions, in the symmetric case where all bidders have the same value distribution \citep{Myerson81} and use an increasing strategy at equilibrium.
+The revenue equivalence theorem assumes that bidders have all the same value distributions.
+There exists asymmetric cases where the first-price auction brings more revenue than the second-price auction and vice-versa (\cite{krishna2009auction}, Section 4.3.2).
+We give in Section \ref{sec:NashIsDifficult} an example showing that the assumption that $\beta$ is increasing is crucial and cannot be dispensed with. \end{remark2} \begin{proof} Given a specific standard auction, let $\beta$ be a strategy at an increasing symmetric Nash equilibrium.
+Let us denote by $P(t)$ the corresponding expected payment of bidder~$i$ when he bids $\beta(t)$ and the other bidders are using the same strategy $\beta$.
+As before, we denote by $G_i$ the distribution of $x^{(1)}_{-i}$, the highest value among all the bidders except bidder~$i$.
+Using the fact that $\beta$ is increasing, that all players use this strategy - at the Nash equilibrium - and the fact that the auction is standard, the probability that bidder $i$ wins when he bids $\beta(t)$ is $G_i(t)$.